Thriving Gluten Free

 How to Make These Crispy Crockpot Carnitas

+Step 1: Prep the Pork.
 I do not trim the fat off the pork in this recipe.
 While many people do, and it's totally your preferance, I can't help but hear my grandmother saying "the flavor is in the fat".
 SO, the fat stays on while cooking, and then when it comes time to shred the pork, the fat can be easily discarded while shredding.

-Start by combining the dried spices and give the pork a good rub.
+Step 2: Slow Cook.
 Place the meat in the crockpot and pour the juices over the pork.
 Cover and cook on low for 8-10 hours(or low 5-6 hours) until the meat pulls apart easily.

-Finally, spread the pulled pork onto a foil lined baking sheet.
+Step 4: Crisp It Up.
+Place the pulled pork onto a foil lined baking sheet.
 Pour one cup of the cooking liquid over the pork then place under the broiler for 5-7 minutes until browned and crisp on top.

 • Soft Gluten-Free Tortillas